-The Parliament meets of plain right in the course of two ordinary sessions per year.
+The Parliament meets of plain right in the course of two sessions per year.

-The first session is opened the third Tuesday of March and ends, at the latest, the fourth Friday of June.
-The second session is opened the first Tuesday of October and ends, at the latest, the third Friday of December.
+The first session is opened on the first working day of March and terminates, at the latest, on the last working day of June.

-The opening of the session is postponed to the next day if that day is a holiday or, the case arising, the first business day which follows.
+The second session is opened on the first working day of September and terminates, at the latest, on the last working day of December.